Orthogonal polynomials of several variables: Introduction

 As in the case of one variable, zeros of orthogonal polynomials are closely related to cubature formulas, which are finite sums that approximate integrals.
-A cubature formula $\CI_n (f)$ is said to have degree $2n-1$ if
+A {\it cubature formula} $\CI_{\!n} (f)$ is said to have degree $2n-1$ if where $\l_k \in \RR$ and $x_k \in \RR^d$, and there is a polynomial $f^* \in \Pi_{2n}^d$ for which the equality does not hold.
+The number of nodes $N$ of \eqref{cubature} satisfies a lower bound